Liberty University Editorial Style Guide

 When referring to an athletic event where the home crowd wears white for effect, this is two words.

-Liberty University’s 19,200-seat football stadium.
-Also contains Williams Football Operation Center (FOC).
+Liberty University’s 25,000-seat football stadium.
+Also contains Liberty Football Center, formerly know as Williams Football Operation Center (FOC).
 The first name and initial of the donor (Arthur L.) are included on the facility, but not considered by athletics to be part of the formal name.
 The complex includes a field house, locker room, equipment room and training room.
 A five-story football tower complete with 18 luxury suites and a fully functional media center is located above the west bleachers.

 Williams Stadium Club Pavilion